-(8-1) The Faculty of Social Sciences, Department of Policy Science and Society SSI, requires 124 credits for graduation, divided into the following subject groups:
+(8) The Faculty of Social Sciences SSI, requires 124 credits for graduation, divided into the following subject groups.
+Students must obtain 30 credits or more by combining the Faculty's Specialized Subjects and Elective Subjects.

-Multidisciplinary Subjects 30 credits or more (including 14 credits from SSI's Basic the Department's Specialized and Elective Subjects.)
+Common Basic Subjects 30 credits or more (including 14 credits from SSI Basic